 AdventureSmith Explorations Adventure Specialist Leslie Camacho reviews her Northern Passages & Glacier Bay Cruise aboard the 76-guest Wilderness Explorer, and post-cruise land trip to the Kenai Peninsula staying at two incredible wilderness lodges.
 Please note: The mentioned cruise itinerary is offered aboard a fleet of sister ships, so the ship Leslie cruised on may no longer be sailing this exact route.

 Having previously lived in Seattle, it is beyond me how I never took advantage of visiting Alaska.
 Not just because of its close proximity, but because Alaska Airlines operates its largest hub out of Seattle offering daily departures into multiple Alaskan cities.
-It is from here that most begin their trip into Alaska, which is how my Alaska cruise aboard the Wilderness Explorer and my post-cruise 3-day land-tour along the Kenai Peninsula began.
+It is from here that most begin their trip into Alaska, which is how my small ship Alaska cruise aboard the Wilderness Explorer and my post-cruise 3-day land-tour along the Kenai Peninsula began.

 Alaska By Sea: My Cruise Review